japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryListener.md

   event: QueryTerminatedEvent): Unit
 ----

-Informs that a streaming query was <<spark-sql-streaming-StreamingQuery.adoc#stop, stopped>> or terminated due to an error
+Informs that a streaming query was <<spark-sql-streaming-StreamingQuery.md#stop, stopped>> or terminated due to an error

 |===

-`StreamingQueryListener` is informed about the <<events, life cycle events>> when `StreamingQueryListenerBus` is requested to <<spark-sql-streaming-StreamingQueryListenerBus.adoc#doPostEvent, doPostEvent>>.
+`StreamingQueryListener` is informed about the <<events, life cycle events>> when `StreamingQueryListenerBus` is requested to <<spark-sql-streaming-StreamingQueryListenerBus.md#doPostEvent, doPostEvent>>.

 [[events]]
 .StreamingQueryListener's Life Cycle Events and Callbacks